 The plan must not issue a decision until or unless such documentation is obtained.
 The plan is not required to undertake a review until or unless such documentation is obtained, but may choose to begin the review while continuing efforts to obtain the representative documentation.
-The timeframe for acting on a grievance, coverage request, or appeal begins when the documentation is received.
+The timeframe for acting on a grievance, coverage request, or appeal begins when the representative documentation is received.

-If the plan does not receive representative documentation within a reasonable time for grievances and coverage requests or by the conclusion of the determination timeframe for the type of case, plus any applicable extension, the following apply:
+If the plan does not receive representative documentation by the conclusion of the applicable timeframe, plus any applicable extension, the following apply:

-- Grievances and coverage requests: May be dismissed on the grounds that a valid request was not received.
+Grievances and coverage requests: May be dismissed on the grounds that a valid request was not received.
 The plan should notify the enrollee and the person asserting representative status of the dismissal in writing.
-The dismissal notice should explain the reason(s) for the dismissal, how the invalid request can be cured, and that the request will be processed if the enrollee or representative resubmits a properly executed form. - Appeal requests: May be dismissed.
-The plan should notify the enrollee and the person asserting representative status of the dismissal in writing, explaining that if the representative documentation is submitted after the 60-day filing deadline for requesting an appeal has expired, a good cause statement explaining why the form was not filed timely should be included with the requested documentation.
+The dismissal notice should explain the reason(s) for the dismissal, how the invalid request can be cured, and that the request will be processed if the enrollee or representative resubmits a properly executed form.

+Appeal requests: May be dismissed.
+The plan should notify the enrollee and the person asserting representative status of the dismissal in writing.

-Part C Only: If a MA plan dismisses an appeal, the MA plan must send a written dismissal notice that states the reason for dismissal and explains the right to request IRE review of the dismissal within 60 calendar days after receipt of the written notice of the MA plan's dismissal.
+If an MA plan dismisses an appeal, the MA plan must send a written dismissal notice that states the reason for dismissal and explains the right to request IRE review of the dismissal within 60 calendar days after receipt of the written notice of the MA plan's dismissal.
+Plans may also explain that if the representative documentation is submitted after the 60-day filing deadline for requesting an appeal has expired, a good cause statement explaining why the form was not filed timely should be included with the request for an IRE review.
 See §50.9 for additional information regarding reconsideration dismissal procedures.